 - Xtreme Kool Letterz work the opposite in German.
 "Zirkus" is the modern spelling.
 However, many if not most circuses go with the old-timey spelling and call themselves "Circus [something]".
 Generally, ditching Z's and K's for C's, I's for Y's and sprinkling silent H's after consonants ("Rathhaus" instead of "Rathaus") makes something look old-fashioned, or Kool (in a Gothick way).

 - Cypher Language: as for all pairs of related languages.
-You have to take into account sound changes, like second Germanic consonant shift, and sometimes you get correct word.
-For example you take English path.
-In German, initial "p" became "pf", "th" became "d" and really "Pfad" means "path".
-Or other way round: In German there is uns, but in English "n" before "s" disappeared and there is us.
+You have to take into account sound changes, like the second Germanic consonant shift, and sometimes you get the correct word.
+For example, you take the English path.
+In German, the initial "p" became "pf", "th" became "d" and really "Pfad" means "path".
+Or the other way round: In German there is uns, but in English "n" before "s" disappeared and there is us.